THOMASELOVE/431-quizzes-2022/quiz2/README.md

 1. The complete [instructions and questions for the Quiz](431-2022-quiz2.pdf) (this should be a 35 page PDF).
 2. The four .csv data sets (quiz_hospsim, quiz2_ra, quiz2_surveyA, and quiz2_wtchg) we are providing to help you with several Quiz questions. (posted to our Shared Drive in the Quiz 2 folder, and also to the [data subfolder above](https://github.com/THOMASELOVE/431-quizzes-2022/tree/main/quiz2/data))
-    - When imported into R, [algae.csv](data/algae.csv) should show 200 observations on 18 variables,
+    - When imported into R, [quiz2_hospsim.csv](data/quiz2_hospsim.csv) should show 650 observations on 11 variables,
-    - [newborn.csv](data/newborn.csv) should show 130 observations on 2 variables,
+    - [quiz2_ra.csv](data/quiz2_ra.csv) should show 350 observations on 3 variables,
-    - [pcare.csv](data/pcare.csv) should show 111 observations on 7 variables, and
+    - [quiz2_surveyA.csv](data/quiz2_surveyA.csv) should show 494 observations on 11 variables, and
-    - [sleep.csv](data/sleep.csv) should show 134 observations on 1 variable.
+    - [quiz2_wtchg.csv](data/quiz2_wtchg.csv) should show 50 observations on 4 variables.
-3. This link to [the Google Form Answer Sheet](https://bit.ly/431-2022-quiz1-answer-sheet) you'll use to submit your responses.
+3. This link to [the Google Form Answer Sheet](https://bit.ly/431-2022-quiz2-answer-sheet) you'll use to submit your responses.
 Remember you need to be logged into Google via CWRU to open the form.

 ## Reminders

-If you need help during the Quiz, you have exactly two ways to get it:
+If you need clarification on a Quiz question, you have exactly three ways of getting help:

 1. You can ask your question in a private question to the instructors on Campuswire, or
 2. You can ask your question via email to **431-help at case dot edu**.
+3. You can ask your question during the "Ask Me Anything" session on Thursday 2022-12-01 from 1 to 2 PM with Dr. Love.
+See the Zoom link provided in the regular Zoom section of Canvas and in an email I sent to you on Monday 2022-11-28.

-We promise to respond to all questions received before 5 PM on 2022-10-10 at that time, if not sooner.
+We promise to respond to all questions received before 5 PM on 2022-12-05 at that time, if not sooner.

+**Good luck!**